Halloween Safety Tips for Kids and Parents

 Halloween Safety Tips for Parents

 • Be Fire Aware: Of course, Halloween is a time for fabulous costumes ranging from brilliant bats to ghoulish ghosts.
 However, fancy dress costumes can pose a fire hazard.
-Claudia Winkleman had her own Halloween Horror when her daughter’s witches costume caught fire.
 So keep costumed children well away from naked flames or avoid flames altogether.

 • Be Road Aware: Many Halloween costumes rely on dark fabrics to add to their spook-factor, and eager kids to get to their next sweetie haul aren’t going to be the most aware near roads.
 The combination makes for very real danger near roads.
-In fact, in America where data is available, twice as many children are hit and killed on the road on Halloween than on any other night of the year.
 So where possible, use light fabrics, add some reflective tape, and keep kids close and under control near roads.

 • Paint not Masks: Masks might seem a great idea for a quick Halloween transformation, but the reality is they can be a trip hazard, especially as your child tries to navigate unknown dark house paths.
 Use face paints instead, and ensure your child looks great and can see where they are going.